chuan-yun/Molten/README.md

 Welcome developers who willing to make it better.

-the mail list below you can contract for discuss and improve more power
+the mail list below you can contract for discuss and improve more power.

 phobosw@gmail.com